Overview of moomoo

 - Market sell

-Like the website and mobile app, the desktop platform has a practice mode, which really helps to learn the trade ticket.
+Like the website and mobile app, the desktop platform has a practice mode, which really helps with learning the trade ticket.

 Pricing

 And what does all of this cost?
-Surprisingly little.
-Moomoo charges no fees on trades of US-listed equities and funds, and there are no surcharges on OTC trades.
-Options do have a 65¢ per-contract fee.
-Level II data is free.
+Surprisingly little. moomoo charges no commissions on trades of US-listed equities and funds, and there are no surcharges on OTC trades.
+U.S. equity and ETF options have no base commission and no contract fee, although regulatory and clearing charges can still apply.

 When we get to Chinese securities, things do change somewhat.
 There is a commission of 0.03% of trade value, with a HK$3 minimum (or ¥3 for mainland Chinese securities).
 And there is an additional “platform fee” per order.
 It is 15 currency units (yuan or HK dollar) per order.

-Accounts at moomoo do not have any minimums or fees.
+Accounts at moomoo do not have any minimum opening deposit or recurring account fee, although trading-related charges can still apply.

 Security Research

-Moomoo has a stock screener on its website.
+moomoo has a stock screener on its website.
 We do emphasize “stock” screener because the search wizard can’t look for ETFs.
-There’s a second screener on the desktop platform that can look for ETFs (and warrants).
+There’s a second screener on the desktop platform that can search for ETFs (and warrants).
 A third screener is available on the mobile app.
 This one is also stock-only.

-A security’s profile on moomoo has many details.
+A security’s profile on moomoo includes lots of data.
 Examples include:

 - Short interest